-The madrassas and mosques are impressive and give you a sense of what the days of the Silk Road were like.
+The madrassas and mosques are impressive.
+They provide a sense of what the days of the Silk Road were like.

 Date of Inscription: 1993